pl3onasm/AADS/algorithms/dynamic-programming/README.md

 | n/a | n/a | [Minimal Palindromic Partitioning](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/min-pal-part)
 | Prob 15-5| Prob 14-5 | [Minimum Edit Distance](https://github.com/pl3onasm/AADS/tree/main/algorithms/dynamic-programming/min-edit-dist)
 | Chap 25.2 | Chap 23.2 | [Floyd-Warshall](https://github.com/pl3onasm/CLRS-in-C/tree/main/algorithms/graphs/APSP-floyd)

+# Dynamic Programming Approach

+Dynamic programming is most suited for optimization problems.
+Such problems should have two main properties in order to apply dynamic programming:

+1. **Optimal substructure**
+   The optimal solution to a problem consists of optimal solutions to its subproblems.
+Mind that the subproblems of the *same* problem should be *independent* of each other, i.e. the optimal solution to one of its subproblems should not depend on the optimal solution to another of its subproblems.
+2. **Overlapping subproblems**
+   Subproblems share subsubproblems, and the same subsubproblems are encountered multiple times when solving different subproblems.
+Dynamic programming takes advantage of this property by solving each subsubproblem only once and then storing the solution in a table where it can be looked up when needed.
+   A good test for this property is to see if the recursive solution has repeated calls for the same inputs.
+This is different from the type of subproblems that [divide-and-conquer](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/divide-and-conquer) algorithms solve, where recursive calls typically generate new subproblems each time.
+A divide-and-conquer approach for a problem whose subproblems overlap would be inefficient, since it would solve the same subproblem each time it reappears in the recursion tree.